 Perfect binding is a popular binding method frequently used for paperback/softcover books, magazines, and catalogs.
 Perfect bound books use melted EVA glue to bind the book guts with the covers.

 Today I’m going to be talking about the perfect binding process, and the kinds of applications perfect bound books are most typically used for.

-To order perfect bound books online from Printivity, visit our product page for an instant quote.
+To order online from Printivity, visit our perfect bound book printing product page for an instant quote.

 Equipment needed for perfect binding

 When a printing company prepares to perfect bind a book, they need the following equipment: